cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 <div style="text-align: right"> High-level Diagram of the Cosmo application</div>

 #### Databases (DB)
 Because we originally planned to use the remote Open Beauty Facts products DB through their API and to create our own Cosmo DB containing Users information and their Wishlists, we decided to keep the "Products" and the "Users & Wishlist" DB artificially separated.
 In reality, this is not absolutely necessary, and we could put them together, but we kept them apart in order to conserve our original design with an external and an internal DB.
-For this project, they are still run on the same local RDBMS, but ultimately we would like to host them on a remote server .
+For this project, they still run on the same local RDBMS, but ultimately we would like to host them on a remote server .

 ![Cosmo_EER_Diagram.png](Cosmo_EER_Diagram.png)
 <div style="text-align: right">Databases EER diagram</div>

 ##### 1 - Products DB (`cosmo_tables.sql` and `Products` DB)
-The `Products` database, also referred to as `OBF DB`, contains cosmetic products related information and is divided into two large `products_table`and `ingredients_table` and a smaller `search_products` tables.
+The `Products` database, also referred to as `OBF DB`, contains cosmetic products related information and is divided into two large tables, `products_table`and `ingredients_table`, and a smaller one, `search_products`.

 ###### Products table (`products_table`)
 The product table is a cleaned up version of the database downloaded from [Open Beauty Facts](https://world.openbeautyfacts.org/data/en.openbeautyfacts.org.products.csv).
-This 18843 rows x 176 columns table was modified by the `clean_csv_tables.py` script using the `pandas` library and a homemade `ListDF.py` module in order to only keep products for which a proper list of ingredients was available.
-A unique `productID` was created for each row and only 17 columns were selected, resulting in a 7082 rows x 18 columns table.
-A monotonically increasing `index` field was also added because as the database was being cleaned up, some rows were deleted but the others kept the same `productID` for consistency. *(see EER diagram above)*
+This 18843 rows x 176 columns table was first modified by our `clean_csv_tables.py` script using the `pandas` library and a homemade `ListDF.py` module in order to only keep products for which a proper list of ingredients was available.
+A unique `productID` was created for each row, and only 17 columns were selected, resulting in a 7082 rows x 18 columns table.
+A monotonically increasing `field1` index field was also added because, as the database was being cleaned up, some rows were deleted but the others kept the same `productID` for consistency. *(see EER diagram above)*

 ###### Ingredients table (`ingredients_table`)
 The `ingredients_text` column from the products table was then parsed, transformed into a list and expanded, so that for each `productID`, every single ingredient would go into a single column according to its index in the list.
-This step created a new 7082 rows x 119 columns table in which the first field corresponds to the productID, and the others to the index of ingredients within the ingredients list, from `0` to `117`. *(see EER diagram above)*
+This step created a new 7082 rows x 119 columns table in which the first field corresponds to the `productID, and the others to the index of ingredients within the ingredients list, from `0` to `117`. *(see EER diagram above)*

-###### Search table (`search_table`)
+###### Search table (`search_products`)
 This table temporarily (?) stores the results of individual product searches so that they can be retrieved and displayed on the `Results` web page while doing another search. *(see EER diagram above)*

 ##### 2 - Users & Wishlist DB (`CFG_Projet`)
-Our application is optimised for usability, with the Users & Wishlist DB being designed to save user information, so they can come back to view their previous searches and wishlist.
+Our application is optimised for usability, with the Users & Wishlist DB being designed to save user information, so that they can come back to view their previous searches and wishlist.
 When users create an account, our web pages send the information they inserted into the forms to our DB.

 ###### Users information table (`Users_Info`)
 The Users Info table stores information that has been taken from the user such as their name and email address.
 This table is connected to the wishlist table through a primary key.

 ###### Wishlist table (`Wish_List`)
-The Wish List DB stores products found through our cosmetic search engine and that the user would like to come back to.
+The Wish List DB stores products found through our cosmetic search engine, and to which the user would like to come back.
 The Wish List stores data for a particular user retrieved using the API.

 #### DB Utils (+ credentials)
 The bulk of the operations listed below is handled by the DB_utils files.
 A few of them include but are not limited to:
-- Use the user's product ingredient search to query the `Products` DB
+- Use the user's product ingredient search input to query the `Products` DB
 - Send the results from this query to be displayed on the `Results` display webpage
 - Transfer new wishlist data from the website to the wishlist table in the User Info DB
 - Send all the wishlist data from the wishlist table to the website whenever the user wants to view them on the `Wishlist` page

 ##### 3 - For products (`obf_db_utils.py` + `config.py`)
 This file contains functions responsible for querying the `Products` DB according to the user input's search criteria.
-They work by retrieving the `productIDs` corresponding to products fulfilling these conditions, then fetch the rest of the product information from either the `product_table` table or the `ingredient_table` one, depending on whether the filter search criteria was set on 'unordered' or 'ordered' respectively.
+They work by retrieving the `productIDs` corresponding to products fulfilling these conditions, then fetch the rest of the product information from either `product_table` or `ingredient_table`, depending on whether the filter search criteria was set on 'unordered' or 'ordered' respectively.

-They allow for the following searching functionalities:
+They allow for the following fuzzy search criteria:
-- ingredient simply present in the product ingredient list (fuzzy search)
+- ingredient simply present in the product ingredient list
 - ingredient not present in the list
 - ingredient present at a specific place in the list (from 1<sup>st</sup> to <sup>5th</sup>)

 In addition, a few other functions allow the search results to be processed and presented in a more user-friendly and less resource-intensive way, by:
-- returning them in pages
+- returning them in several pages (instead of one very long page)
 - avoiding to display products containing too many null values
-- storing them in the `search_table` table on the `Products` DB and fetching them to be presented on the Results webpage.
+- storing them in the `search_products` table on the `Products` DB and fetching them to be presented on the Results webpage.

 **Functions in this file**
 - `_connect_to_db(db_name)`